bahadirdonmez/arch-linux/FIRSTSTEPS.md

     " | sudo tee /etc/systemd/user/google-drive.service > /dev/null
     ```

-3. Review the contents of the `/etc/systemd/user/google-drive.service` file and
+3. Review the contents of the `/etc/systemd/user/google-drive.service` file and correct
-correct any errors:
+any errors:

     ```bash
-    $ sudo vim /etc/systemd/user/google-drive.service
+    sudo vim /etc/systemd/user/google-drive.service
     ```

 4. Enable the newly created service to initiate at startup:

     ```bash
-    $ systemctl --user enable --now google-drive.service
+    systemctl --user enable --now google-drive.service
     ```

     Your Google Drive files will now be mounted at `~/Google Drive`.

 ## Checking System Clock Synchronization

-It's crucial to ensure that the system clock is accurately synchronized to avoid
+It's crucial to ensure that the system clock is accurately synchronized to avoid issues
-issues with time-based applications and services.
+with time-based applications and services.

 1. Use `timedatectl` to check the status of the system clock synchronization:

     ```bash
-    $ timedatectl status
+    timedatectl status
     ```

-    This command will display the current status of the system clock
+    This command will display the current status of the system clock synchronization.
-    synchronization.
-Look for the `System clock synchronized` line in the
+    Look for the `System clock synchronized` line in the output.
+If it says `yes`, your
-    output.
-If it says `yes`, your clock is synchronized and accurate.
-If it
+    clock is synchronized and accurate.
+If it says `no`, your clock is not synchronized
-    says `no`, your clock is not synchronized and needs manual configuration.
+    and needs manual configuration.

 2. To set your time zone:

     ```bash
-    $ timedatectl set-timezone Europe/Zurich
+    timedatectl set-timezone Europe/Zurich
     ```

 3. Install the `ntp` package to synchronize the system clock:

     ```bash
-    $ sudo pacman -S ntp
+    sudo pacman -S ntp
     ```

-4. Perform a one-time synchronization by starting `ntpd` from the console using
+4. Perform a one-time synchronization by starting `ntpd` from the console using the
-the following command:
+following command:

     ```bash
-    $ sudo ntpd -u ntp:ntp
+    sudo ntpd -u ntp:ntp
     ```

-5. To maintain synchronization, enable the `ntpd.service` to start automatically
+5. To maintain synchronization, enable the `ntpd.service` to start automatically at
-at boot:
+boot:

     ```bash
-    $ systemctl enable ntpd.service
+    systemctl enable ntpd.service
     ```

 6. Set the hardware clock from the system clock:

     ```bash
-    $ sudo hwclock --systohc
+    sudo hwclock --systohc
     ```

 7. Check the system clock synchronization status again using `timedatectl`:

     ```bash
-    $ timedatectl status
+    timedatectl status
     ```

     If it displays `System clock synchronized: yes`, your system clock is now
     synchronized and accurate.

-    > **Note**\
+    > :warning: **Note**\
     > It can take several minutes before `ntpd` selects a server to synchronize
-    with.
+    > with.
 If the status still shows `no`, try checking it again after 17
-    minutes.
+    > minutes.

 ## Setting Up a Clipboard Manager

-A clipboard manager is a useful tool that enables you to keep track of the items
+A clipboard manager is a useful tool that enables you to keep track of the items you
-you have copied or cut to the clipboard, making it easier to access them later.
+have copied or cut to the clipboard, making it easier to access them later.
+Follow
-Follow these steps to set up the `xfce4-clipman-plugin` clipboard manager on
+these steps to set up the `xfce4-clipman-plugin` clipboard manager on your system.
-your system.

 1. Install the `xfce4-clipman-plugin` package by running the following command:

     ```bash
-    $ sudo pacman -S xfce4-clipman-plugin
+    sudo pacman -S xfce4-clipman-plugin
     ```

 2. Launch the Clipboard Manager with this command:

     ```bash
-    $ xfce4-clipman
+    xfce4-clipman
     ```

-3. Configure Clipman settings by right-clicking on the Clipman Clipboard Manager
+3. Configure Clipman settings by left-clicking on the Clipman Clipboard Manager icon
-icon in the **Status Tray Plugin** and selecting **Clipman settings...**.
-Then,
-do the following:
+in the status tray and selecting **Clipman settings...**.
+Then, do the following:

     - Under **Behavior**: